FadiZidiDz/LoLA-SpecViT-Model/README.md

 A state-of-the-art hyperspectral image classification framework that implements a **custom-built Global Context Vision Transformer (GCViT) architecture** with **enhanced Low-Rank Adaptation (LoRA)** for efficient and accurate classification of hyperspectral data.

-> **⚠️ Important Clarification**: This repository implements a **fully custom-built GCViT architecture**, NOT a pretrained model.
-The architecture is designed from scratch for hyperspectral image classification.
-Pretrained weights are optional and only used for initialization if available.

 ## 🚀 Features

 - **Custom GCViT Architecture**: Fully custom-built transformer backbone (not pretrained)